2019 - 2020 School-Year Internships

 Internships begin in fall 2019.

-Attend a mandatory intern orientation program in September at The Telling Room.
+Candidates must attend a mandatory intern orientation program in September at The Telling Room.
+Additionally:

 - Have excellent written and oral communication skills

 - Have an interest in education and a passion for The Telling Room's mission

 - Be detail-oriented and highly motivated to work with minimal supervision

 - Be able to commit to 8-10 hours per week from October 2019 - May 2020